-Course title Advanced Use of Language I

-Course title Advanced Use of Language -I

-Category a.
-Existing course without changes

-Course code BAFRC300

-Semester V

-Type of course DSC

-Number of credits 4 (Four)

-Maximum intake 20

-Day/Time Tuesday 11:10AM- 1:10PM

-Thursday 2:30PM- 4:30PM

-Name of the teacher/s Dr. Uma Damodar Sridhar

-Course Course Description:

-description This course prepares students for B1 level of the Common European Framework of Reference for Languages (CEFR), focusing on developing essential linguistic skills across listening, reading, speaking, and writing.
-The course builds a solid foundation in French that integrates practical language use with cultural insights.

-Programme Objectives:

-PO1: Develop knowledge of French language in accordance with international CEFR levels of competence.

-PO5: Develop listening, speaking, reading, and writing skills in French.

-PO8: Develop language skills to communicate effectively in personal, professional, and academic contexts.

-Learning outcomes:

-a.
-Domaine specific outcomes At the end of the course, students will be able to:

-Listen and Comprehend: Understand and interpret standard speech on familiar matters in work, school, and leisure.
+Course title Advanced Use of Language -I Category Existing course without changes Course code BAFRC300 Semester V Type of course DSC Number of credits 4 (Four) Maximum intake 20 Day/Time Monday: 11AM-1PM Wednesday: 11AM-1PM Name of the teacher Dr. Uma Damodar Sridhar Course description i) A brief overview of the course: The course focuses on developing essential linguistic skills across listening, reading, speaking, and writing.
+It covers the initial dossiers (1-4) of Cosmopolite 3 , building advanced skills in French that integrate practical language use with cultural insights.
+At the end of the semester, students will attain a partial B-1 level proficiency. ii) Objectives of the course in terms of Programme Specific Outcomes: PO1: Develop knowledge of French language in accordance with the Common European Framework levels of competence.
+POS: Develop listening speaking reading and writing skills in PO5: Develop listening, speaking, reading, and writing skills in French.
+POS: Davidor longuage skills to communicate effectively in remarks.
+PO8: Develop language skills to communicate effectively in personal, professional, and academic contexts. iii) Learning outcomes: a) Domain specific outcomes At the end of the course, students will be able to: Listen and Comprehend: Understand and interpret standard speech on familiar matters in work, school, and leisure.
 Speak Fluently: moderately describe on a variety of subjects within personal interest.
 Read Effectively: Read and comprehend texts of intermediate level related to various fields and interests.
-Write with Coherence: Write connected texts on various subjects, linking a series of shorter, discrete elements into a linear sequence. b.
-Value addition: Students will develop an understanding of cultural differences and commonalities, enhancing their global perspective through the French language. c.
-Skill enhancement Students will improve their ability to analyse and interpret spoken and written French, bolstering both their comprehensive and expressive capacities. d) Employability Quotient Equipped with advanced French language skills, students will be well-prepared for various professional opportunities requiring proficiency in French, such as roles in international business, education, and public service.
-Course delivery Lectures Evaluation Internal: Sit-down exam scheme End-semester: Sit-down exam Reading list Hirschsprung Nathalie, Tricot Tony, Cosmopolite, B1, Hachette, Paris, 2017, Dossier 1-4 Hirschsprung Nathalie, Tricot Tony, Cosmopolite, B1, Cahier d'activités, Hachette, Paris, 2017, Dossier 1-4 Textschosen by the instructor
+Write with Coherence: Write connected texts on various subjects, linking a series of shorter, discrete elements into a linear sequence. b) Value addition:

+Students will develop an understanding of cultural differences and commonalities, enhancing their global perspective through the French language. c) Skill enhancement Students will improve their ability to analyze and interpret spoken and written French, bolstering both their comprehensive and expressive capacities. d) Employability Quotient Equipped with advanced French language skills, students will be well- prepared for various professional opportunities requiring proficiency in French, such as roles in international business, education, and public service.
+Course delivery Lectures Evaluation scheme Internal: Sit-down exam End-semester: Sit-down exam Reading list Hirschsprung Nathalie, Tricot Tony, Cosmopolite 3, B1, Hachette, Paris, 2017, Dossier 1-4 Hirschsprung Nathalie, Tricot Tony, Cosmopolite 3, B1, Cahier d'activités, Hachette, Paris, 2017, Dossier 1-4 Text chosen by the instructor

-Element/Dimension Course Descriptors Outcomes Knowledge and understanding CO1 Understand and interpretstandard speech on various topics such as work, school, and leisure, recognizing main points and specific details.
+Element/Dimension Course Descriptors Outcomes Knowledge and CO1 Understand and interpret standard speech on understanding various topics such as work, school, and leisure, recognizing main points and specific details.
 CO 2 Comprehend factual texts related to various interests and fields of study, ensuring a basic level of understanding.

-C1 111 1 1 1 · ~~ Skills related to one's specialisation CO 3 Analyse articles and reports focusing on various subjects where authors express clear viewpoints.
+Skills related to one's CO 3 Analyse articles and reports focusing on various specialisation subjects where authors express clear viewpoints.
 CO 4 Gain introductory appreciation of contemporary literary texts, identifying thematic and stylistic elements.
 CO 5 Provide slightly detailed descriptions and presentations on various subjects, structuring information in a coherent sequence.
-Application of knowledge and skills CO 6 Write essays on various topics, demonstrating the ability to express and support personal opinions in a structured manner.
+Application of CO 6 Write essays on various topics, demonstrating the knowledge and skills ability to express and support personal opinions in a structured manner.

 CO 7 Compose texts on various topics, using simple language to discuss pros and cons and articulate personal viewpoints.
 Generic learning of outcomes CO 8 Communicate with grammatical accuracy in routine and familiar contexts.
-CO 9 Use anadequate range of vocabulary effectively when discussing various topics, aiming for clarity and appropriateness in language use.
+CO 9 Use an adequate range of vocabulary effectively when discussing various topics, aiming for clarity and appropriateness in language use.